-- IUP_TOP: Positions the element on the top of the screen - IUP_CENTER: Vertically centers the element on the screen - IUP BOTTOM: Positions the element on the base of the screen - IUP MOUSEPOS: Positions the element on the mouse cursor - IUP_CENTERPARENT: Vertically centralizes the dialog relative to its parent (Since 3.0) - IUP_CURRENT: use the current position of the dialog (if used at the first time the dialog is shown, then it is replaced by IUP_CENTERPARENT if PARENTDIALOG is defined or simply by IUP_CENTER).
-This is the default value in Lua if the parameter is not defined or nil.
-(Since 3.0)
+- IUP\TOP: Positions the element on the top of the screen - IUP\CENTER: Vertically centers the element on the screen - IUP\BOTTOM: Positions the element on the base of the screen - IUP\MOUSEPOS: Positions the element on the mouse cursor - IUP\CURRENT: use the current position of the dialog (at the first time the dialog is show is replaced by IUP\CENTER)

-This function returns IUP_NOERROR if sucessful.
-Returns IUP_INVALID if not a dialog or menu.
-If there was an error returns IUP_ERROR..
+This function returns IUP\NOERROR if successful.
+Returns IUP\INVALID if not a dialog or menu.
+If there was an error returns IUP\ERROR..